-Abstract.
+- 10 Abstract.
 Australian seasonal rainfall is strongly influenced by large-scale ocean-atmosphere climate influences.
 In this study, we exploit the links between these large-scale precipitation influences, regional rainfall variations, and palaeoclimate proxies in the region to reconstruct Australian regional rainfall between four and eight centuries into the past.
-We use an extensive network of palaeoclimate records from the Southern Hemisphere to reconstruct cool (Apr-Sep) and warm (Oct-Mar) season rainfall in eight natural resource management (NRM) regions spanning the Australian continent.
+We use an extensive network of palaeoclimate records from the Southern Hemisphere to reconstruct cool (Apr-Sep) and warm (Oct-Mar) season rainfall in eight natural resource management (NRM) regions spanning the - 15 Australian continent.
 Our bi-seasonal rainfall reconstruction aligns well with independent early documentary sources and existing reconstructions.
 Critically, this reconstruction allows us, for the first time, to place recent observations at a bi-seasonal temporal resolution into a pre-instrumental context, across the entire continent of Australia.
-We find that recent 30-year and 50-year trends towards wetter conditions in tropical northern Australia are highly unusual in the multi-century context of our reconstruction.
+We find - that recent 30-year and 50-year trends towards wetter conditions in tropical northern Australia are highly unusual in the multi-century context of our reconstruction.
 Recent cool season drying trends in parts of southern Australia are also very unusual, although not unprecedented, across the multi-century context.
-We also use our reconstruction to investigate the spatial and temporal extent of historical drought events.
+We also use our reconstruction to - investigate the spatial and temporal extent of historical drought events.
 Our reconstruction reveals that the spatial extent and duration of the Millennium drought (1997-2009) appears either very much below average or unprecedented in southern Australia over at least the last 400 years.
 Our reconstruction identifies a number of severe droughts over the past several centuries that vary widely in their spatial footprint, highlighting the high degree of diversity in historical droughts across the Australian continent.
-We document distinct characteristics of major droughts in terms of their spatial extent, duration, intensity, and seasonality.
-Compared to the three largest droughts in the instrumental period (Federation drought [1895-1903], World War II drought [1939-1945], and the Millennium drought [1997-2005]), we find that the historically documented Settlement drought [1790-1793], Sturt drought [1809-1830] and the Goyder Line drought [1861-1866] actually had more regionalised patterns and reduced spatial extents.
-This seasonal rainfall reconstruction provides a new opportunity to understand Australian rainfall variability, by contextualising severe droughts and recent trends in Australia.
+We document distinct characteristics of major - 2.5 uiversity in instorical droughts across the Austranan continent. we document distinct characteristics of major droughts in terms of their spatial extent, duration, intensity, and seasonality.
+Compared to the three largest droughts in the instrumental period (Federation drought [1895-1903], World War II drought [1939-1945], and the Millennium drought [1997-2005]), we find that the historically documented Settlement drought [1790-1793], Sturt drought [1809-1830] and the Goyder Line drought [1861-1866] actually had more regionalised patterns and reduced spatial extents. - 30 This seasonal rainfall reconstruction provides a new opportunity to understand Australian rainfall variability, by contextualising severe droughts and recent trends in Australia.